- Find a Trail

 - Get Involved

-Following the route of the Baltimore and Ohio Railroad's Metropolitan Branch rail line, the Met Branch Trail is a busy urban rail-with-trail that shares a corridor with Metro's Red Line, MARC commuter service, CSX freight trains and Amtrak.
-Currently, the trail is a mix of on-road and off-road facilities.
+Following the route of the B&O’s Metropolitan Branch line, the MBT, also called the Met Branch Trail, is a busy, urban rail-with-trail that is ad-jacent to Metro’s Red Line, MARC commuter service, CSX freight trains, and Amtrak.
+Currently, the trail stretches for about 4 miles between Union Station and Fort Totten, with most of the remaining 4 miles to Silver Spring being a signed, on-street bike route or side paths.

-Continuing north, the trail is routed on 8th Street, NE, and along a sidepath on John McCormack Road near Catholic University.
-From here, the Met Branch follows a signed on-street bike route to Takoma Park, where a small section of off-road trail crosses the border between the District and Maryland.
+You’ll head one block west on Monroe, one block north on Seventh Street Northeast, and one block east on Michigan Avenue Northeast before being routed north and along a side path on John McCormack Road near Catholic University.
+From here, the MBT follows a signed on-street bike route to Takoma Park, where a small section of off-road trail crosses the border between D.C. and Maryland.
+The trail ends at the Silver Spring Metro station on Colesville Road.

 TrailLink is a free service provided by Rails-to-Trails conservancy